kumbulanit/t-sql/tech company/untitled/Module 9 - Grouping and Aggregating Data/Lesson2_Using_the_GROUP_BY_Clause_Advanced.md

         WHEN AVG(e.BaseSalary) < 75000 AND SUM(p.Budget) / NULLIF(COUNT(DISTINCT e.EmployeeID), 0) >= 1000000
         THEN 'INVEST: Increase compensation to retain talent' WHEN COUNT(DISTINCT e.EmployeeID) < 5 AND SUM(p.Budget) >= 5000000
-        THEN 'SCALE: Department is understaffed for workload' ELSE 'MAINTAIN: Continue current strategy with minor optimizations' END AS StrategicRecommendation
+        THEN 'SCALE: d.DepartmentName is understaffed for workload' ELSE 'MAINTAIN: Continue current strategy with minor optimizations' END AS StrategicRecommendation